MichaelaRytirova/michaela/README.md

 Checkout the test script
 ⦁	access https://github.com/MichaelaRytirova/michaela and download michaela_spec.js - save it in <your_Cypress_folder>\cypress\integration folder

+Set up the framework
+⦁	access https://github.com/MichaelaRytirova/michaela and download cypress.json - save it in <your_Cypress_folder> folder (replace the current file)
+⦁	access https://github.com/MichaelaRytirova/michaela and download commands.js - save it in <your_Cypress_folder>\cypress\support folder (replace the current file)

 Start Cypress
 ⦁	Start <your_Cypress_folder>\Cypress.exe
 ⦁	Select project manually <your_Cypress_folder>